DinGolan/Balloon-Pop-Game/README.md

 # 🎈 Balloon Pop Game 🎈
-A simple, fun, and responsive balloon popping game built with vanilla JavaScript, HTML, and CSS.
+A simple, fun, and responsive balloon popping game built with JavaScript, HTML, and CSS.
 Click on the balloons before they float away!
 Each pop increases your score.
 Miss one ?
 Game over !

 ---